Togohogo1-Archive/joshgone-music/README.md

 - Continue making the bot unreloadable by hardcoding unload/load functions in `admin.py`
 - Write a basic first-level help description for each command
 - Move some instance variables into `self.data` so running the bot in 2 servers at a time doesn't cause issues
+- ytdl logs in a log file instead of terminal

 ## Longer term goals
 - More organized error messages